MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - For any database deployment, the [readonly cache](/azure/virtual-machines/premium-storage-performance#disk-caching) must be enabled for data disks that contain database data files.
 The readonly cache can only be enabled on disks smaller than 4,095 GB.

-- Use only database-native encryption instead Azure Disk Encryption for database disks; for example, transparent data encryption, TDE, for Oracle or SQL Server.
+- Use only database-native encryption instead Azure Disk Encryption for database disks; for example, Transparent Data Encryption, TDE, for Oracle or SQL Server.

 - The combined IOPS/throughput of all disks attached to a VM should be less than or equal to the VM's IOPS and throughput limits.
-For example, the p50 disk gives 7500 IOPS and a 250 megabits per second (Mbps) throughput.
-When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help realize the p50 disk's throughput.
+For example, the P50 disk gives 7500 IOPS and a 250 megabits per second (Mbps) throughput.
+When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help realize the P50 disk's throughput.